sizovs/boring-stack/README.md

 * Litestream for streaming DB replication
 * Caddy for zero-downtime deployments and automatic TLS

-Simplicity is achieved through reduction, not addition.
+**Simplicity is achieved when there is nothing left to remove**.
 The project is built and shipped straight from the local dev machine, eliminating the need for Docker, artifact repositories, and external CI servers.
 By following the #1 rule of distributing systems — don't distribute — and choosing SQLite, we achieve parity between development and production environments.
 By eliminating heavy tools and abstractions we can quickly spin up a local dev server, run all tests in parallel against the real database, and know within seconds if our app works.

 ☺️ The dependencies are minimal, with 0 vulnerabilities, giving a refreshing feel after dealing with bloated frameworks.
 Just think about it—you can manually track the GitHub repositories of these projects and stay updated easily.
 There’s not much to follow, no complicated frameworks to know – just the fundamentals and a few libraries.
 Enjoy low cognitive load, low anxiety, and peace of mind.